Tips for Visiting the Uffizi Museum, Florence, Italy

 Over the years the Medici family gradually added artwork to the building right up until their dynasty ended in the 18th century.
 At this time, in 1737, the palace and artwork were left to the city of Florence by the last Medici heir, Anna Maria Luisa.
 In 1769 the gallery was finally opened to the public.

 Before attempting to purchase your tickets, which must be done online, you need to know that the Uffizi is closed every Monday, New Years Day, Christmas Day and May 1st.
-The museum opens at 8:15am and closes promptly at 6:50pm.
+The museum opens at 8:15 am and closes promptly at 6:50 pm.
 The ticket office closes at 6:05 pm and they start shutting down the museum at 6:35 pm.
 Children under the age of 6 and EU citizens under age 18 and over age 65 are free.
-A reduced price of 3.25 euro is available for EU citizens between the ages of 18 and 25.
-Full price, 6.50 euro, applies for everyone else.
-If you purchase your tickets on-line ahead of time you will pay a reservation fee of 4 euro or more per ticket.
+A reduced price of 6 euros during the low season and 10 euros during high season is available for EU citizens between the ages of 18 and 25.
+Full price tickets now cost 12 euros during the low season and 20 euros during the high season.
+If you purchase your tickets online ahead of time you will pay a reservation fee of 4 euros per ticket.

 Botticelli's Birth of Venus